chadam189/ddia-notes/questions.md

 1. Data locality - how is memory pulled from disk?
 Is it in one chunk?
 Does DL happen in HDD vs SSD?

+1. What is a query planner (vs query optimizer)?

+1.